Niveka1998/expense-management-system/README.md

 mvn spring-boot:run
 ```

-The application will start on `http://localhost:8080` by default.

 ### Testing

 Test the API endpoints using Postman to ensure everything is working correctly:

-1. Start the application (make sure it's running on http://localhost:8080)
+1. Start the Eureka server
+2. Each service (user, expense, budget, category) registers with Eureka Server on http://localhost:8761.
+Run each service.
-2. Import or create a Postman collection with the following endpoints:
+3. Import or create a Postman collection with the following endpoints:

 **<h4>User Management:</h4>**